 - Reduce your speed.
 Because you can't see the road or other vehicles, a low speed can help you react safely.

-- Roll down your window to listen for cars.
+- Roll down your window.
+This allows you to listen for cars and emergency vehicles.

 - Use roadside reflectors as a guide.
 The markings can help you navigate twists and turns.

-- Turn off cruise control for more control of your vehicle.
+- Turn off cruise control.
+This will maximize your control of your vehicle.

-- Use windshield wipers and defrosters to limit excess moisture on the window.
+- Use windshield wipers and defrosters.
+Limits excess moisture on the window and reduce glare.